 Whether you want unlimited data or just the lowest price, money expert Clark Howard says the best cell phone plan for your money may be offered by a smaller carrier like Cricket Wireless, Mint Mobile or Total Wireless.

-See our complete list of the best cell phone deals right now here.
+See our complete list of the best cell phone deals here.

-Maybe you’re paying $80 for unlimited service with one of the Big 4 Wireless carriers right now.
+Maybe you’re paying $80 for unlimited service with one of the major wireless carriers right now.
 Did you know that it’s not uncommon to pay $40 for the same unlimited service using one of their sub-brands?